Table of Contents

-Not sure how to make money off YouTube though?
+Not exactly sure how to make money off YouTube though?
 This guide contains 12 ways to generate revenue from your video content — plus helpful tips for getting started.

 The Popularity of Content Creation